 Czerny Op 299 #35, 2 Versions

-The specific technical task here is initiating broken 8vas from the upper note.
-That’s valuable training for strengthening RH 4-5 as well as for playing RH 8va’s with 1-4 on black keys (which will give your unison 8vas much more speed and fluency than if you play them only with 1-5).
-There’s also a considerable workout for the LH starting with m 16.
+The specific technical task here is initiating broken octaves from the upper note.
+That’s valuable training for strengthening RH 4-5 as well as for playing RH octaves with 1-4 on black keys (which will give your unison ovtaves much more speed and fluency than if you play them only with 1-5).
+There’s also a considerable workout for the LH starting at m 16.

-Once you unlock the enjambment of mm 7-8, #35 resolves into one 16-bar and four 8-bar episodes of contrasting textures.
-This makes it easy to rearrange, using only the simpler material to fashion a finished piece.
+In addition to facilitations, there are various shortcuts you can take to get #35 quickly into your repertory.
+Once you unlock the enjambment of mm 7-8 the binary structure resolves into one 16-bar and four 8-bar episodes of contrasting textures.
+This makes it easy to rearrange, using only the simpler material to fashion a finished piece for class.

 Czerny Op 299 #35, 1st Version: quick skipping 6/8, 16 sets of 8